jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentationstatus.md

 ---

 Another process has locked the database or table.
-For more information, see SQL Server \| Databases drilldown.
+For more information, see the **SQL Server \| Databases drilldown**.

 When the alarm is raised, consider rescheduling the collection to a quieter time of day.